By Ed Malaker

 Vintage Stratocaster Wiring

-Let’s start with how to install pickups in a vintage Stratocaster.
+In our first wiring diagram, let’s take a look at how to install these pickups into a vintage Stratocaster.
 DiMarzio single coils include the Red Velvet, Utopia, and the FS-1.
 DiMarzio uses a couple of different colors for the Hot in their single-coil pickups, including red, white, and yellow, with red being the most popular.
 The black wire is always the Ground.
 Single-coil pickups always have two wires.

 In Example 1, we illustrate a common way to wire DiMarzio single-coil pickups into a Strat.